Java9 - How to declare Private Static methods in interface | java9 new features

 staticMethod

-Default methods can be overridden, and called using an instance of the implementation class.
+Default methods can be overridden and called using an instance of the implementation class, while static methods cannot be overridden and are called using the interface name.

-With the java9 version, You can add private methods and private static method to an interfaces.
+Java 9 introduced the ability to add private methods and private static methods to interfaces.

-Implementation classes will have access to these private methods and below features.
+Implementation classes will have access to these private methods and the below features.

 • public static final variables